Community Involvement Coordinator

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-AK Steel is expected to complete additional soil and ground water (underground water supplies) sampling, according to EPA and Ohio EPA specifications, this summer.
-In addition, several documents should be deemed final this fall.
-These documents, which will be available for public review, include the health and safety plan, quality assurance project plan, human health risk assessment, ecological risk assessment, and remedial investigation report.
-All of the studies, funded by AK Steel, are necessary so the company will have the information needed to see how far the PCB, PAH, and metals contamination may have spread.
+AK Steel is expected to complete additional soil and ground water (underground water supplies) sampling, according to EPA and Ohio EPA specifications, this winter and continue into spring 2014.
+In addition, several documents including the human health risk assessment, ecological risk assessment, and remedial investigation report will be deemed final in summer 2014.
+All of the studies, funded by AK Steel, are necessary so the company will have the information it needs to see how far the PCB, PAH, and metals contamination may have spread.
 They will also help determine if people and the environment have been affected.
 EPA and Ohio EPA will continue to oversee AK Steel's work.

 - EPA to hold meeting on study of Armco site (News Release, October 18, 2005 )